Research

 Financial Liquidity Constraint and Food Insecurity (with Joel Cuffey and Shouli Zhao)

-Paper in brief- Households' limited accessibility of adequate quantity or quality of food due to insufficient household resources and money.
+Households' limited accessibility of adequate quantity or quality of food due to insufficient household resources and money.
 Food insecurity is associated with an array of detrimental health outcomes including mental health problems, higher risks of certain birth defects, and diabetes.
 Since income is imperative to mitigate food insecurity, thus disruption in income affects the pattern of consumption.
 Enough short-term cash in hand can be a solution to mitigate food insecurity.
 Our study aims to answer three questions: 1) Is the scarcity of short-term cash in hand related with household food insecurity, independent of long-term income?
 2) Does this relationship vary over race?
 3) What factors explain racial heterogeneity?
 A few studies have explored the association between food security and household assets.
-However, assets might not fully capture liquidity constraints if households are not able to borrow.
-In this study, we measure liquidity constraints in a more comprehensive manner by asking the respondents directly about their ability to obtain money immediately through hypothetical scenarios.
+However, assets might not fully capture liquidity constraints if households cannot borrow.
+In this study, we measure liquidity constraints more comprehensively by asking respondents directly about their ability to obtain money immediately through hypothetical scenarios.
 We leveraged a survey on the online Qualtrics panel to obtain data.
 Using the survey data, we estimated a linear probability model.
-We find that households are more likely to be food insecure if they are financially liquidity constrained.
+We find that households are more likely to be food insecure if they are financially liquidity-constrained.
 Surprisingly, among black households, we find no relationship, suggesting racial heterogeneity in our study.
-Despite being unemployed and not having access to formal institutions to borrow money, the liquidity constrained households can combat food insecurity.
-One of the reasons might be the strong social networking they have, which helps them to avert food insecurities despite having inadequate cash on hand.
-Price is one of the important determinants that motivate the decisions for food shopping of black households.
-Financial liquidity constrained black households are more likely to be food insecure if they do not have access to low-priced food items.
+Despite being unemployed and not having access to formal institutions to borrow money, the liquidity-constrained households can combat food insecurity.
+One reason might be their strong social networks, which help them avert food insecurity despite having inadequate cash on hand.
+Price is one of the important determinants that motivate food shopping decisions among black households.
+Financially constrained black households are more likely to be food insecure if they lack access to low-priced food items.

 Estimation of the effects of generic advertising on market demand: An ADL Approach (with Henry Kinnucan)